Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • Coma and death

 • When consumed in small amounts, alcohol doesn’t cause seizures.
-A drink or two occasionally doesn’t increase seizure activity.
+Occasional alcohol intake doesn’t increase seizure activity.

 • When alcohol is linked to seizures, it is usually the state of alcohol withdrawal that elicits the seizures, not the drinking itself.